kirbysmith434/sqlalchemy_challenge/README.md

 ## SQLalchemy_Challenge

 ## Description
-In this challenge, I was asked to analyze and explore climate data to help determine when a good time to visit Hawaii would be.
+In this challenge, I was asked to analyze and explore climate data.
+The findings will help determine when the best time for me to vacation in Hawaii would be based on climate data.

 To accomplish this analysis, I utilized my Mac OS, SQLAlchemy ORM Queries, Pandas, Matplotlib, and GitHub.